uc-cdis/gen3.org/content/resources/user/gen3-client.md

 > __NOTE:__ For these user guides, https://data.mycommons.org is an example URL and will not be the actual URL of the data commons.

 When successfully executed, this will create a configuration file, which contains all the API keys and urls associated with each commons profile configured, located in the user folder:

 ```
 Mac/Linux: /Users/Bob/.gen3/config
 Windows: C:\Users\Bob\.gen3\config
 ```

 > __NOTE:__ These keys must be treated like important passwords; never share the contents of the `credentials.json` or gen3-client `config` file!

 * * *

-## 3) Upload One or More Data File(s) without Using GUID(s)
+## 3) Upload Data File(s)

 * * *

-When metadata records are created in any node in a Gen3 data commons, these records are assigned a unique, 128-bit ID called a ['GUID'](https://dataguids.org/).
+When data files are uploaded to a Gen3 data common's object storage, they should be registered and assigned with a unique, 128-bit ID called a ['GUID'](https://dataguids.org/).
 GUIDs are generated on the back-end, not submitted by users, and they are stored in the property `object_id`.

-In the past, GUIDs must be inserted into the common before actual data files can be uploaded.
-However, a recent update to the Gen3 data commons allows user to submit data files without pre-generated GUIDs.
-Instead, a random GUID will be generated and assigned to each data file that has been submitted via the `gen3-client upload` command.
+When using the `gen3-client upload` command, a random GUID will be generated and assigned to each data file that has been submitted.

 Example Usage:

 ```
 * For uploading a single file:
 gen3-client upload --profile=<profile_name> --upload-path=<path_to_files/data.bam>